Intro

 It's possible.
 A study conducted by Georgetown University in 2000 showed that 37% of those receiving long-term care were under 65, often due to chronic conditions, injuries, or disabilities. 👀

-Buying early means you'll be insured from now until you die.
+Buying early means you'll have coverage from day one.
 But at what cost?

 Reason 3 - Save money